lucas-tulio/pythagoras-demo/README.md

 Interactive demo of the Pythagorean Theorem in Processing.js

 I used a simple circle collision to make things interesting.
-Click and drag to move the small circle around.
+Mouse over to move the small circle around.